AkshayRajaramanSubramanian/VOLTA/README.md

 [![Build Status](https://travis-ci.org/bsaisudh/VOLTA.svg?branch=master)](https://travis-ci.org/bsaisudh/VOLTA)
 [![Coverage Status](https://coveralls.io/repos/github/bsaisudh/VOLTA/badge.svg)](https://coveralls.io/github/bsaisudh/VOLTA)

-##Overview
+## Overview
-With increase in use of swarm of robots and each robot being limited by its power capability, it is necessary for these robots to plan is charging cycle and recharge by itself.
+With increase in use of swarm of robots and each robot being limited by its power capability, it is necessary for these robots to plan their charging cycle and recharge by themselves.
 With the above motivation, this project tries to mitigate the problem.
-The project involves SLAM of a indoor space and marking the robot charging dock.
+The project involves SLAM of an indoor space and marking the robot charging docks.
 This information can be shared among a swarm of robots which can utilize the information at the state of necessity.
-The turtlebot-type robot will use monocular camera for localization and mapping the indoor space.
+The turtlebot will use the kinect camera for localization and mapping the indoor space.
 Each charging dock will have a sign board which will be used by the robot for identification using image processing techniques and will be marked.
 The packages will be developed with Test Driven Development, Pair programming and agile development strategies to ensure accurate intended operation of the robot.
-The software development process can be subdivided into four tasks: Charging station

 ## Authors